Build an AST Interpreter

 ]]

-This AST result is handled to a AST interpreter.
+This AST result is handed to an AST interpreter.

-You can find the AST definitation for different languages in astexplorer.net.
+You can find the AST definition for different languages in astexplorer.net.

 Bytecode interpreter

-Bytecode interpreter is also knowns virtual machine.
+Bytecode interpreter is also known as a virtual machine.
 It has one more step for generating bytecode instructions compared to the AST interpreter.

-The reason we need this type of interpreter is that it produces memory/space efficient data structures (array of bytes) and faster to traverse in constrat to tree-like data structures.
+The reason we need this type of interpreter is that it produces memory/space efficient data structures (array of bytes) and is faster to traverse in contrast to tree-like data structures.

 For Stack-based machines, take the following source code example, the produced bytecode can look something like this: